 I think an EPK can be useful for any level of bands.
 Whether you start sharing it now or later will depend on your need for booking as well as how often you are pitching your band for gigs outside of your usual performance venues.
-If you are just starting out, you may not have much in your Bio, Video or Audio sections.
+If you are just starting out, you may not have much in your Bio, Live Performances, Live Video or Audio sections.

 That being said, it is good to start thinking about populating those sections at your next gigs.
 It will be hard for you to sit down and get all of the material necessary to create the EPK if you have never thought about any of this material.
 Having a Stage Plot, Social Media Links, a Logo and some general information about your project might be all you need for a while.

 During that time, all you need to do is keep working on getting the best quality material to grow your EPK into the best possible version for that moment in your musical career.

 It’s worth noting that the time you will invest in an EPK will help you save a lot of time in the future as well as increase your bookings or the quality of your bookings.
 Don’t forget that your EPK is ideal to showcase yourself to booking agents, talent buyers and other professionals in the music business.

 During that time, all you need to do is keep working on getting the best quality material to grow your EPK into the best possible version for that moment in your career.